volur-ai/python-volur-sdk/docs/examples/upload-materials-data-from-a-csv-with-header.md

     - `Quality Category` is mapped to the `quality_category` characteristic,
     - `Is Frozen` is mapped to the `is_frozen` characteristic.

-# Use a source with a Volur AI SDK client
+# Use a source with a Völur SDK client

-To use the source with a Volur AI SDK client, you can use the following code:
+To use the source with a Völur SDK client, you can use the following code:

 ```python linenums="1"
 from volur.sdk.v1alpha2 import VolurClient